TFFHRTP/tffhrtp.github.io/content/en/privacy-policy/_index.md

 Contact Information

-If you have any questions, concerns or complaints, you can contact our data protection officer, Matthew A. Davis, at:
+If you have any questions, concerns or complaints, you can contact our Data Protection Officer, at:

-mdavis@fhrp.org
+compliance@fhrp.org

 (469) 969-0127